mmiv-center/Research-Information-System/README.md

  - [components/CreateProject/DataTransferProjects.csv](components/CreateProject/DataTransferProjects.csv)

-This setup has three instruments.
-One which is used to capture the text information, correspondence with the PI.
-One which contains the entries from the form as well as the API link to the projects database and a list of additional *Exclusion* instruments.
-Those are used to configure series description pattern where the automatic removal of burned in image information is not performed.
+This setup is a cross-sectional setup (no events) with three instruments.
+One which is used to capture the textual information, th correspondence with the PI.
+One which contains the entries from the form as well as the API link to the projects database.
+The third instrument is a repeating instrument listing  *Exclusion* criteria for the removal of burned in image information by pattern of series descriptions.

 Additionally to storing the information as a DataTransferProject a separate REDCap project is created under the projects acronym that follows the event structure requested by the PI of the project.
 The project setup is a minimal longitudinal setup with the participant ID as the record id and the event names as specified in the project creation request.
-A *basic demographic form* is used to store a record of all incoming image data.
+A *basic demographic form* is used to store the participant ID as the record id for all incoming image data by event.
 Additional instruments are created based on the project needs.
-This includes for example measures extracted from secondary captures or structured reports.
+This may include measures extracted from secondary captures or structured reports.
+Project may also opt to take over the REDCap project and organize data collection on their own.
+The only requirement is that the record_id field (participant ID) remains unchanged.
+This setup allows projects to structure data collection without image data.

-### Study data model
+### Incoming study data model

-A *study* or *DICOM study* refers to data collected from a participant at a point in time.
+A *study* or *DICOM study* refers to data collected from a participant at a point in time (study event).
 The unique key used to reference a study is the StudyInstanceUID, a code that is created by the imaging device using information from the software, the time of the data collection (unix time stamp) and some random values.
 As such it is assumed that the StudyInstanceUID is unique in the universe.

 The research information system is using the StudyInstanceUID as record id for all incoming image data.